Emanuele Ne Vunda

 Painting of Emanuele Ne Vunda, Sala dei Corazzieri, Quirinal Palace, Rome, 1615–1616.

 Antonio Emanuele Ne Vunda, also known as Antonio Manuel Nsaku Nvunda (or Vunta or Funda; died 1608), was an ambassador from the Kingdom of Kongo to the Vatican.
+He was the first African ambassador to the Vatican.

 Career

-Ne Vund was sent as ambassador by King Álvaro II in 1604.
+Ne Vunda was sent as ambassador by King Álvaro II in 1604.
 Ne Vunda traveled through Brazil and Spain and only reached Rome on 3 January 1608, but he died two days later of illness.
 He was the first African ambassador to the Holy See.
+He was buried at Santa Maria Maggiore in Rome.

 Legacy

 A bust of Ne-Vunda made in colored marble can be seen at Santa Maria Maggiore by Francesco Caporale in Rome.

 A painting of Ne Vunda is visible in the Sala dei Corazzieri in the Quirinal Palace, Rome, next to a painting depicting the 1615 Keichō embassy of Hasekura Tsunenaga from Edo Japan.